charliecwsu/100DaysofCode-Challenge/log.md

 **Today's Progress**:

 * Research and preparation!
-Learning Resources: codecademy + freecodecamp
-* Setup Twitter
+* Setup Twitter, Codecademy, and FreeCodeCamp
 * This challenge will help develop the habit of coding every day.
 Repetition and consistency is key.

 **Thoughts:**